 Cosmetic Industry Stats

 People have been obsessed with staying young forever.
 Or at least looking young, and who better to help than the cosmetic industry.
 Let’s look into some interesting stats about the revenue this industry gets from making people look young and healthy.

 7. 62% of the cosmeceuticals market was made up of skincare products in 2017.

 Haircare products made up 15% of the market, while injectables made up 4%.
 The remaining 19% was reserved for other products.
-Injectables were the only products that had a smaller share in the cosmeceuticals market in 2017 than in 2012 — they went from 7% to 4%.
+Injectables were the only products that had a smaller share in the cosmeceuticals market in 2017 than in 2012 — from 7% to 4%.

 8. The specialty additives market was worth $4.9 billion in 2018.